jundalisay/superblist/content/en/research/other/alien/essassani/basics.md

 If you remain in a positive state, you can discover HOW it can serve you in a beneficial manner.

 Any circumstance is actually neutral, with no built-in meaning.
-You deteremine whether it has a positive or negative effect, based on the MEANING that you PROJECT into that fundamentally-neutral situation.
+You determine whether it has a positive or negative effect, based on the MEANING that you PROJECT into that fundamentally-neutral situation.

 5. Constantly investigate your belief systems , and release & replace the unpreferred beliefs:
 - The fear-based beliefs you might have.
 - The beliefs that are not in alignement with who you prefer to be.

 This activates synchronicity which is the organizing principle of the entire universe.
 Synchronicity is the "networking" and coordination of all parts of the universe with each other - through the one Universal Mind.